frePPLe/frepple/contrib/django/README.txt

 - Install django
   FREPPLE NEEDS THE DEVELOPMENT VERSION OF DJANGO.
 AT THE TIME FREPPLE 0.5.2 IS RELEASED DJANGO WAS AT REVISION 8129.
+  Later versions of django may or may not work with frePPLe...
   To get this version of django use the following command:
     svn co --revision 8129 http://code.djangoproject.com/svn/django/trunk/ django_src
-  Later versions of django may or may not work with frePPLe...
+  After checking out the Dajngo trunk, copy the django subdirectory to the site-packages subdirectory of your Python installation.

 - Some patches are required to django.
 To apply the patches, use the commands below or merge the updates manually.